alex-lt-kong/q-rtsp-viewer/README.md

 ## OpenCV Installation and Reference

-It turns out that installaton of OpenCV is a big headache.
+* It turns out that installaton of OpenCV is a big headache.
+* Seems bugs are not uncommon in OpenCV--at least try avoiding the latest-dev version.
+* OpenCV 3.4.16 is used.

 ### References